How to edit text in Photoshop.

 From the top menu, navigate to Window › Character, which will add the Character panel to the sidebar.

-From here, you can apply different fonts, text sizes, spacing options, text colours and more to your selected text.
+From here, you can apply different fonts, text sizes, spacing options, text colors, and more to your selected text.

 How to create and edit a text box.